bareos/bareos/configs/BASE/README.txt

 Base configuration for all new (2016) regression tests.
-The function copy_configs first copies the resources of this directory to the target directory, followed by test specific additional or overwriting examples.
+The function copy_configs first copies the resources of this directory to the target directory, followed by test specific additional or overwriting configuration.

 Settings Summary
 ================